Phase-modulated superconductivity via altermagnetism: Models and electronic structures

 Equation~\eqref{eq:Hamiltonian_square1_mag}, which has the same form with Eq.~\eqref{eq:Hamiltonian_continuum_mag} in the continuum model, represents the momentum-dependent Zeeman field.
 We consider two forms of $h(\bm{k}')$; the first one is given by

 which gives the $d$-wave type structure of spin splitting as shown in the fourth column in Table~\ref{tab:models}(c1).
 While this form of $h(\bm{k}')$ was discussed in previous studies~\cite{Chakraborty2024, Chakraborty2024_arXiv_1, Chakraborty2024_arXiv_2}, strictly speaking, it generates a spin-split structure different from that in the two-sublattice tetragonal model, in which the nodes (green lines) are located at the zone boundaries $k_i = \pm \pi$ ($i = x, y$) as well as the interior $k_i = 0$ [see the fourth column in Table~\ref{tab:models}(a)].
-Therefore, here we introduce another form of $h(\bm{k}')$ with momentum doubling,
+Therefore here we introduce another form of $h(\bm{k}')$ with momentum doubling,

-The splitting structure in the enlarged BZ of the conventional square lattice model with one sublattice is illustrated in the fourth column in Table~\ref{tab:models}(c2), which reproduces the structure in the two-sublattice tetragonal model (see Fig.~\ref{fig:BZ_nodes}).
+The splitting structure in the extended BZ of the conventional square lattice model with one sublattice is illustrated in the fourth column in Table~\ref{tab:models}(c2), which reproduces the structure in the two-sublattice tetragonal model; the relationship between spin splitting structures are summarized in Fig.~\ref{fig:BZ_nodes}.
 To distinguish the two cases, we will refer to Eqs.~\eqref{eq:Hamiltonian_square1_mag_1} and \eqref{eq:Hamiltonian_square1_mag_2} as the $1\bm{k}$- and $2\bm{k}$-$d$-wave Zeeman fields, respectively.